-Library staff can provide photocopies on plain paper of selected items in the California History Room's collections, for a fee and on a time-delayed basis.
+Library staff can provide photocopies on plain paper of selected items in the California History Room's collections on a time-delayed basis.
 Items that may be copied only by staff include photographs, manuscripts, postcards, vertical file materials, and textual file materials.
 The size of original materials may not exceed 12x17 inches.
 Our photocopying limit is 20 copies per patron per week.
 More than 20 pages of material will not be copied from the same volume or collection.

 As an alternative to photocopies, library staff can provide low-resolution scans of manuscript materials, vertical file and textual file materials, and maps.
 The result is a PDF file.
 The same size and page limits used in photocopying apply.
 Color scans can be provided if the item warrants it.